LAST UPDATED: 4/21/23 – Top Books for Travel Adventurers

 However, like it often does, tragedy struck on their decent.
 When Joe Simpson breaks his legs in a fall and must be lowered down the mountain, circumstances lead Simon Yates to a horrible decision he must make about his partner’s life and his own.

-Even if you have seen the movie, this book is an absolute must read.
+Even if you have seen the movie, Touching the Void is an absolute must-read.